ShmidtAlex/test_actual/README.md

 # test_task for publics group (media business)

 ## notice:
-	the hard part of test task was that it was necessary to use extra and little-known library (handsontable). this library seemd to hard for quick dive and it was strongly necessary to use it in test task.
+	the hard part of test task was that it was necessary to use extra and little-known library (handsontable). this library seemd to hard for quick dive and it was strongly necessary to use it in test task. additionaly, the task description was lost, so there is no possibility to finish it.

 ## Project setup
 ```